toshinkos/lucky/README.md

 common fronters you may see around are...any number of our bennetts, and rowley. feel free to ask. we might not tell you.

-we're the (albeit self proclaimed) no1 bennett friend. dni if u think u like him more than us /j.
+we're the (albeit self proclaimed) no1 bennett fan. dni if u think u like him more than us /j.